slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."
 -- Warren Buffett [1930]*

 Scared money never wins.
-It’s all about the risk of losing money versus the risk of missing opportunity.
+Scared money sells low and buys high; comfortable money waits through the storm.

 > *"The safest way to double your money is to fold it over once and put it in your pocket."
 -- Kin Hubbard [1868]*